danielabar/meblog/src/markdown/sustainable-feature-testing-in-rails-with-cucumber.md

 * [`World` Method Source Code](https://github.com/cucumber/cucumber-ruby/blob/2cf3a61802cc36cbca6bf3eed666b3a4a90f77a3/lib/cucumber/glue/dsl.rb#L58)

 ## TODO
-* slightly more explanation about "publishing" - some built-in hosted feature cucumber provides but we're not using it
-* The diagram in https://cucumber.io/docs/#what-are-step-definitions could be useful?
-* target audience/assumptions: familiar with rails and system/feature testing in general (at least had some experience), but new to Cucumber.
-* Wording on aside for real app content moderation and email display
-* Explain `Background` - if need the same setup for every scenario - analogous to `before` in RSpec: https://www.jakubsobolewski.com/cucumber/articles/reference-gherkin.html#background
 * Nice to have: `.feature` file syntax highlighting - can we get it from here? https://github.com/cucumber/vscode `gherkin`
 * edit